Blog

 2026/02/23

-People walking through the neon-lit nightlife district of Shinjuku, Tokyo
+People walking through the neon-lit streets of Shinjuku, Tokyo at night

-Tokyo's streets are filled with music.
-Live venues, studios, and music bars are everywhere throughout the city (Photo by mos design on Unsplash)
+The streets of Tokyo are filled with music.
+Live houses, studios, and music bars are found throughout the city (Photo by mos design on Unsplash)

-Japan's music infrastructure is unparalleled anywhere in the world.
-Tokyo alone has over 800 live venues, with bands of every genre taking the stage every night.
-Rehearsal studios cost around 1,500-3,000 yen per hour and come fully equipped with professional amps, drum sets, and PA systems.
-Even if you don't own a drum kit or Marshall amp, you can start playing immediately with just your sticks or guitar.
+Japan's music infrastructure is unparalleled in the world.
+Tokyo alone has over 800 live houses, with bands of every genre taking the stage every night.
+Rehearsal studios cost around 1,500–3,000 yen per hour and are equipped with professional-grade amplifiers, drum kits, and PA systems.
+You don't need to own a drum set or Marshall amplifier — just bring sticks or a guitar and you're ready to play.

-The problem is that almost everything operates in Japanese.
-Most platform band member recruitment posts are Japanese-only.
-Live venue bookings require phone calls in Japanese.
-Studio booking systems also have limited English support.
+The problem is that nearly everything operates in Japanese.
+Most band member recruitment platforms are Japanese-only.
+Booking live venues typically requires phone calls in Japanese.
+Studio reservation systems still have limited English support.
+(For a deeper dive into Japan's music scene structure, check out our Introduction to Japan's Music Scene Guide.)

-That's why we wrote this guide.
-Whether you're a guitarist who just moved to Tokyo, a drummer stationed at a US military base in Japan, or a vocalist visiting Osaka looking to jam — this guide will serve as your roadmap.
+That's exactly why we created this guide.
+Whether you're a guitarist who just moved to Tokyo, a drummer stationed at a U.S. military base, or a vocalist visiting Osaka to jam — this guide will serve as your roadmap.
+Also, reading about the Benefits and Considerations of International Bands will give you practical tips for making cross-cultural bands work.

 Online Platforms for Finding Band Members

-Person using a smartphone to search while in a cafe
+A person using a smartphone to search at a café

-With just a smartphone, you can search for band member recruitment posts across Japan in your own language (Photo by Patrick Tomasso on Unsplash)
+Now you can search band member recruitment postings across Japan in your own language using just a smartphone (Photo by Patrick Tomasso on Unsplash)

 1. Membo (membo.info) — The Only Multilingual Platform

-Membo is Japan's only member recruitment platform supporting 8 languages (Japanese, English, Simplified Chinese, Traditional Chinese, Korean, Vietnamese, Hindi, and Nepali).
-It aggregates recruitment posts from across Japan and automatically translates them, so you can browse Tokyo drummer wanted ads in English or search for Osaka bassist opportunities in Korean, even without knowing Japanese.
+Membo is Japan's only band member recruitment platform supporting 8 languages (Japanese, English, Simplified Chinese, Traditional Chinese, Korean, Vietnamese, Hindi, and Nepali).
+It aggregates recruitment postings from across Japan and translates them automatically, so even if you don't speak Japanese, you can browse drummer recruitment in Tokyo in English or search for bassist recruitment in Osaka in Korean.
+Using Membo's 8-language real-time translation chat, you can exchange messages in your native language.

-• No Japanese required — view recruitment posts in your language
+• No Japanese required — view recruitment postings in your language

-• Filter by area, genre, instrument, and time period
+• Filter by area, genre, instrument, and duration

-• PWA (Progressive Web App) support — add to your home screen for instant access
+• PWA (Progressive Web App) compatible — add to your home screen for instant access

-• Push notifications for new posts matching your interests
+• Push notifications for new postings matching your interests

-Recommended for: Anyone who wants to see what recruitment opportunities exist across Japan without speaking Japanese.
+Recommended for: Anyone who doesn't speak Japanese but wants to see what recruitment opportunities exist across Japan.

 2. OURSOUNDS (oursounds.net)

-OURSOUNDS has been operating since 2005 and is Japan's largest and oldest band member recruitment site.
-It boasts a massive community and the highest number of posts.
+OURSOUNDS is Japan's largest and oldest band member recruitment site, operating since 2005.
+It boasts a massive community and the highest number of postings.
 However, the site is entirely in Japanese with no translation features.

 Recommended for: Those with intermediate to advanced Japanese reading and writing skills.
-While the number of options is overwhelming, Japanese comprehension and response skills are essential.
+While the posting selection is unparalleled, Japanese comprehension and response capability are essential.

 3. bandcrew (band-crew.com)

-A new platform launched in 2025 that combines member recruitment with helpful column articles for band activities.
-The interface features modern, user-friendly design.
-Like OURSOUNDS, it's Japanese-only.
+A new platform launched in 2025 that combines member recruitment with helpful articles about band activities.
+The interface features a modern, user-friendly design.
+Like OURSOUNDS, it operates exclusively in Japanese.

-Recommended for: Japanese readers who prefer cleaner, more user-friendly sites over traditional bulletin boards.
+Recommended for: Japanese readers who prefer a cleaner, more modern design compared to traditional message boards.

-Japan's largest classified site with a "Music" category in their community section.
-While not music-specific, leading to variable post quality, you can sometimes find gems for casual jam sessions or hobby bands.
+Japan's largest classifieds site with a "Music" category in its community section.
+Since it's not music-specific, posting quality varies, but you might find hidden gems for casual jam sessions or hobby bands.

-Recommended for: Casual players looking for relaxed jam sessions.
+Recommended for: Casual players looking for laid-back jam sessions.

-Twitter/X remains a powerful tool for music networking in Japan.
+Twitter/X remains a powerful networking tool in Japan's music scene.
 Try searching hashtags like #バンドメンバー募集 or #メンボ募集.
-Facebook groups like "Musicians in Tokyo" and "Tokyo Band Finder" are specifically run for the foreign community.
+Facebook groups such as "Musicians in Tokyo" and "Tokyo Band Finder" are specifically managed for the foreign community.

-Recommended for: Those wanting to connect with English-speaking musician communities in Japan.
+Recommended for: English-speaking musicians wanting to connect with Japan-based musician communities.

 Two musicians playing drums in a rehearsal studio

-Japanese rehearsal studios come fully equipped with professional gear.
-Just bring your sticks or guitar and you can play (Photo by Frankie Cordoba on Unsplash)
+Japanese rehearsal studios are equipped with professional gear.
+You can perform with just sticks or a guitar (Photo by Frankie Cordoba on Unsplash)

-Rehearsal studios are everywhere in Japan.
-In central Tokyo, you'll find a studio within a 10-minute walk anywhere.
-Many studios have bulletin boards near the entrance where bands post "Member Wanted" flyers.
+Rehearsal studios are ubiquitous in Japan.
+In central Tokyo, you'll find a studio within a 10-minute walk.
+Most studios have bulletin boards near the entrance where bands post "Member Recruitment" flyers.
+For details on studio rental fees and booking methods, see our guide on How to Rent a Rehearsal Studio in Japan.

-Best tip: Visit studios in your desired area on weekday evenings (around 7-10 PM).
-This is when amateur bands practice.
+Top tip: Visit your desired area's studios on weekday evenings (around 7–10 PM) when amateur bands typically practice.
 Studio staff are usually helpful and may introduce you to bands looking for members if you ask politely.

 Major studio chains to check:

-• Studio Noah — Major chain with locations throughout Tokyo including Shinjuku, Shibuya, and Ikebukuro
+• Studio Noah — Large chain with locations throughout Tokyo (Shinjuku, Shibuya, Ikebukuro)

 • Sound Studio M — Popular in the Kanto region